Elmi67/JavaScript-1/README.md

 * The HTML ```<canvas>``` tag provides a fun way to explore JavaScript and graphics.
 The Mozilla Developer Network has a decent [Canvas Tutorial](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Canvas_tutorial).

+* Loops are a basic – but extremely useful – programming technique.
+This [Loops](http://www.echoecho.com/javascript9.htm) tutorial is a fairly simple introduction.
+The file for-loop.html in this repository is a small, but useful, example of how a loop could be used.

 ## How To Show That You've Got It

 1. Start a JavaScript repository on your GitHub account and use it to store your work with JavaScript.
 Practice with git whenever you can till it becomes second nature.